 How to Stop a Door Mat from Moving

 Purchasing an underlay that has anti slip properties is a fairly inexpensive way of solving the problem in the longer term.
-We stock an Anti Slip Rug Underlay which is made from a recycled fleece material.
-Available in 5 different sizes, simply cut the underlay 5-8cm smaller than the door mat itself, and then place underneath.
-The underlay stays in place without any adhesive, meaning no risk of marking your floor.
+We stock an Anti Slip Underlay in six different sizes to cater to all shapes and sizes of doormat.
+Simply cut the underlay 5-8cm smaller than the door mat itself, and then place underneath.
+The underlay stays in place without any adhesive, therefore meaning no risk of marking your floor.
 It works by creating friction between the backing of the mat and the floor.
-It’s also fully washable at 60⁰ and remains effective after laundering.

-We stock a wide range of door mats that have an inbuilt anti slip backing, these are made from washable carpet pile with a nitrile rubber backing.
-Our Made to Measure Washable Carpet Mats also have the option for an additional anti slip backing to be added, as well as an extra thick backing to make the mat more rigid and prevent it from creasing in the middle.
+We stock a wide range of door mats that have an inbuilt anti slip backing, our Synthetic Doormat range.
+These are made from washable carpet or scraper pile with a nitrile rubber backing.
 We can also match the backing type to suit the type of flooring that the mat will be placed on top of.
-For carpet surfaces, a “gripper” backing is applied which has cleats that grasp onto the carpet pile.
+For carpet surfaces, a backing is applied which has cleats that grasp onto the carpet pile.
 For hard surfaces, the backing is smooth to create optimum contact with the floor.
 Door mats with an inbuilt anti slip backing are definitely something to consider if non-movement is your main priority.

 Create a Frame around the Mat